ElementsProject/lightning/doc/lightning-listinvoices.7.md

-A specific invoice can be queried by providing either the `label` provided when creating the invoice, the `invstring` string representing the invoice, or the `payment_hash` of the invoice.
+A specific invoice can be queried by providing either the `label` provided when creating the invoice, the `invstring` string representing the invoice, the `payment_hash` of the invoice, or the local `offer_id` this invoice was issued for.
 Only one of the query parameters can be used at once.

 RETURN VALUE
 ------------